zhenlonghe/Vimrc/README.md

 This zhenlong's Vimrc.
 =========================

-My personal Vim configurations and some plugins which I used in my daily job.
-I use vim-plug to manage all my plugins, and this config compatible with Windows, Linux and OS X.
+My personal Vim configurations and plugins which I use in my daily job, and it compatibles with Windows, Linux and OS X. Vim-plug helps me manage all my plugins.

 ## Usage